emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 to transfer a whole bunch of files at once, or move one of your nice and neat self-contained project folders.

-<script id="asciicast-T0VbuxhVqIgHZ5GB3Ht5mZJo6" src="https://asciinema.org/a/T0VbuxhVqIgHZ5GB3Ht5mZJo6.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-T0VbuxhVqIgHZ5GB3Ht5mZJo6" src="https://asciinema.org/a/T0VbuxhVqIgHZ5GB3Ht5mZJo6.js" async data-autoplay="true"></script>

 You can also move things from your computer to the FARM, using the same `rsync -avze 'ssh -p 2022' source_path destination_path` pattern, and